Introduction to Photoshop generative fill and AI

 4. Select the variation you like or regenerate fill

-After a few seconds the image will now have the missing background added as well as a new layer in the Layer stack called “Generative Layer 1”
+After a few seconds the image will now have the missing background added as a new layer in the Layer stack called “Generative Layer 1”

 Generative fill gives you 3 Variations that you can select from.
 As you can see below.